The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Make sure the retailer provides a valid guarantee, one that won’t cost you money to benefit from.
 More on that below.

 We do our best to follow the ancient principle Benny Franklin puts forth in his saying quoted above: “Well done is better than well said.”

 Before you lay down your money, make sure the seller has a guarantee for defective materials and workmanship just in case the tool turns out to be more rubbish than stork.
 Honoring a warranty of this type internationally can be expensive, in fact ruinous, if the tools are routinely defective, but a responsible retailer selling quality tools should be able to handle it.
-We believe it’s only fair that most of the expense of honoring the warranty be borne by the retailer, not the customer.
+We believe it’s only fair that most of the expense of making good on the warranty be borne by the retailer, not the customer, a principle that has been called having “skin in the game.”
 What do you think?

 If you have a problem, simply let us know by email and we will respond.
-You will not be told to “take a number” from a dispenser that looks like a hand grenade and be left to stand in line.
+You will not be told to “take a number” from a dispenser that looks like a hand grenade and be left to self-destruct.
 You will not be ignored.

 Free, Useful Information Without Strings

 There’s a lot written in plain, mystery-free language in the many pages in this blog to help you learn what you need to know to make wise decisions about Japanese handtools.
 We encourage you to plug-in to this power; Batteries are not required.